mehulagg/gitlab/doc/administration/terraform_state.md

 | `remote_directory` | The bucket name where Terraform state files are stored | |
 | `connection` | Various connection options described below | |

-### Migrating to Object storage
+### Migrating to object storage in GitLab 13.8 and earlier

-Migrating to Object storage with a Rake task is not supported yet.
-See this issue for its [implementation process and status](https://gitlab.com/gitlab-org/gitlab/-/issues/247042).

-While the Rake task is not available, a possible workaround for users running GitLab 13.6 or higher versions is given by the script below (through the GitLab Rails console):
+A Rake task for migrating to object storage was implemented in GitLab 13.9 ([see the issue](https://gitlab.com/gitlab-org/gitlab/-/issues/247042)).
+For GitLab 13.8 and earlier, a possible workaround is given by the script below (through the GitLab [Rails console](./operations/rails_console.md)):

 ```Ruby
 Terraform::StateUploader.alias_method(:upload, :model)